Coachella Valley Grand Prix

 1. The deadline is ten (10) days prior to each tournament.
 The full entry fee must accompany the entry form and be postmarked by the deadline date.
 Split entries will not be accepted.
 There will be a $10 late fee assessed for all entries postmarked after the deadline.
 NO REFUNDS AFTER THE ENTRY DEADLINE.

 2. It is the responsibility of the player to obtain his or her match times from the tournament director.
 NO CARDS WILL BE MAILED BACK WITH NOTIFICATION.
-The complete tournament draw will be posted on our website 3 days prior to the start of each tournament; if you do not have web access, please contact the appropriate person listed below three (3) days prior to the tournament.
-NOTE: some are home numbers.
-Please be considerate of the time of day that you phone.
-Thank you.
+The complete tournament draw will be posted on our website 3 days prior to the start of each tournament.

-3. Entries will not be processed unless fully completed and accompanied by a check.
+3. Entries will not be processed unless fully completed and accompanied by payment.
 DO NOT SEND CASH.
 Make checks payable to C.V.G.P.
-The current fee schedule is as follows:

 5. No refunds after the draw is made or for rainouts.

 6. It is each player's responsibility to report any errors made in calculating their point totals.
-Such errors should be sent in writing to: Coachella Valley Grand Prix, 44030 Sweet Bush Lane, La Quinta, CA 92253 (or e-mail: mjbailin@aol.com).
+Such errors should be sent in writing to: cvgp@grandprix-tennis.com.

-7. All suggestions, appeals, or complaints may be submitted in writing to the address listed in #4.
+7. All suggestions, appeals, or complaints may be submitted in writing to: cvgp@grandprix-tennis.com.